dhellmann/pymotw-3/source/calendar/index.rst

 .. module:: calendar
     :synopsis: Classes for working with year, month, and week-oriented values.

-:Purpose: The calendar module implements classes for working with
-          dates to manage year/month/week oriented values.

 The :mod:`calendar` module defines the :class:`Calendar` class, which encapsulates calculations for values such as the dates of the weeks in a given month or year.
 In addition, the :class:`TextCalendar` and